hashicorp/terraform-provider-google/website/docs/r/app_engine_domain_mapping.html.markdown

 * `ssl_settings` -
   (Optional)
   SSL configuration for this domain.
 If unconfigured, this domain will not serve with SSL.
   Structure is documented below.

 * `override_strategy` -
   (Optional)
   Whether the domain creation should override any existing mappings for this domain.
   By default, overrides are rejected.

-  Default value: `STRICT`
+  Default value is `STRICT`.

-  Possible values are:
+  Possible values are `STRICT` and `OVERRIDE`.
-  * `STRICT`
-  * `OVERRIDE`

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.